mikaelBrosset/darkmira_certificate/README.txt

-cli command for import: php path/to/Command/CSVToMailCommand CSV to import has to be located in /Resources and named import.csv
+cli command for import: php path/to/Command/CSVToMailCommand CSV to import has to be located in /Resources and named import.csv (path can be changed in app/parameters.php)

 form url = host/form.php